Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ## Auto-retire device using IoT Hub Lifecycle events

-You will be attaching IoT Hub Lifecycle events to Azure Digital Twins to auto-retire devices through the path below.
+Next, you will be attaching IoT Hub Lifecycle events to Azure Digital Twins to auto-retire devices through the path below.

 ![Retire device flow](media/retire.png)

-Process flow description.
+Here is a description of the process flow:
 1. An external or manual process triggers the deletion of a device in IoT Hub.
 2. IoT Hub deletes the device and generates a Device Lifecycle event that will be routed to an Event Hub.
 3. An Azure Function deletes the twin of the device in Azure Digital Twins.

-Next are the process steps to setup the auto-retire device flow.
+The following sections describe the process steps to set up the auto-retire device flow.

 ### Create an Event Hub

-You now need to create an Azure Event Hub, that will be used to receive the IoT Hub lifecycle events.
-Go through the steps described in the [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) quickstart.
+You now need to create an Azure Event Hub, which will be used to receive the IoT Hub lifecycle events.
+Go through the steps described in the [*Create an Event Hub*](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) quickstart.
 Reuse the resource group you created for the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)).
-Name your event hub 'lifecycleevents' and remember the namespace your created.
-You will use this when you setup the lifecycle function and IoT Hub route in the next sections.
+Name your event hub 'lifecycleevents' and remember the namespace you created.
+You will use this when you set up the lifecycle function and IoT Hub route in the next sections.

 ### Create an Azure Function